 - On average, Costco's rates are better than most other discount programs and their site is easy to use.
 If you are a Costco member, the website is often the best place to go for a US or Canadian reservation (other than Autoslash).
 Their rates are generally better than what you can get with AAA, AARP, or other widely available discounts codes.
 And they let you easily search Alamo, Avis, Budget, and Enterprise using a single search.

 - The other widely available options for discounted rates are about the same.
 We found the discount rates available from Groupon tend to be a bit better than those from the Entertainment Book, AARP, BJs, AAA, or the car rental company’s loyalty program.
 However, on any given reservation, any given code can bring up the lowest rates.
 If you are willing to spend the time, it can be worthwhile checking multiple codes.

 Sometimes their rates can be ridiculously low.
 For example, for a recent weekend rental in San Diego, the normal rate was around $145.
 Discounted rates were around $100.
 But Costco’s rate for an Avis rental was only $35.

 Unfortunately, checking these rates can be time consuming.
 You can check BJs and AAA rates on their websites.
 But for Groupon, AARP, the Entertainment Card, and each rentals company’s member rates, you need to individually check each car rental company and code combination.

-Our approach is to use a quick search on an online travel site (like Expedia) to narrow down the list of companies we check to only those with the lowest “regular” prices.
+Our approach is to use a quick search on an online travel site (like Expedia) to narrow down the list of companies to only those with the lowest “regular” prices.
 For example, if a search on Expedia shows the lowest rates on Alamo and Hertz, focus your time there, rather than with Avis, National, etc. Then try your search using a couple of different codes to see which one has the lowest rates.

 Other tips to save money on your car rentals